dereuromark/cakephp-expose/docs/README.md

 The behavior takes sure that you can also continue use `->id` access inside templates.
 With this it will superimpose that field with the UUID.
 The actual primary key value will be stored in `_id` property by default here.

+If you want more control over the behavior, you can disable `autoFinder` and manually set your `find('superimpose')` where needed, including associations.